woocommerce/woocommerce-blocks/CONTRIBUTING.md

 If you want to add additional details or a binary file to the release after deployment, [you can edit the release here](https://github.com/woocommerce/woocommerce-gutenberg-products-block/releases).

+### Bumping the version in MASTER after releasing a tag

+After you release a new version from a release branch there are some other steps to do to keep `master` up to date.

+-   If you released an update with a changelog, create a commit/PR to master with the new changelog entries.
+-   Create a commit to master that updates the version to the next minor with a `-dev` suffix.
+For example, if you just released `2.5.0`, you'd do an update changing the version to `2.6.0-dev`.
+See an [example here](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158).

 ### Pushing new releases to WordPress.org

 If you have SVN commit access to the WordPress.org plugin repository you can run the following script to prepare a new version: